This Creamy Pancetta Pasta is made with butter, pancetta, mushrooms, Worcestershire sauce, garlic, heavy cream and topped with perfect al dente pasta.

 Description

-This Creamy Pancetta Pasta is made with butter, pancetta, mushrooms, Worcestershire sauce, garlic, heavy cream and topped with perfect al dente pasta.
+This Creamy Pancetta Pasta Recipe is made with butter, pancetta, mushrooms, Worcestershire sauce, garlic, heavy cream and topped with perfect al dente pasta.

 Ingredients